-The new Tone Mapping tools introduced in Chaos Corona 8 and newer come with stackable operators that are applied from top to bottom.
+The new Tone Mapping tools introduced in Corona 8 and newer come with stackable operators that are applied from top to bottom.

 Default Tone Mapping operators